cjmet/WeatherKitty/Project.md

 - [ ] Chart.js Webworker: This is possible, but I don't like what you give up for what you gain.
 - [ ] Cache the Processed Data?
 That may require a Re-Write?

-### Questions (may be duplicated below in fixes)

-- [ ] Visual Appeal: Design your project to be visually appealing; follow industry trends.

 ### Fixes and Updates

-- [ ] do not require station location, add that later as it takes too long to load on 3G.
-- [ ] loading indicator for the fetch API.
-Really only needed on 3G.
-- [ ] Better way to MonitorCharts()
-  - [ ] MutationObserver() API? - This failed to do what I wanted, so I went homegrown.
-- [ ] Locking
-  - [ ] fetchCache - Locking?
-Queuing?
-  - [ ] WeatherKitty
-  - [ ] Locking, Queuing, multiplex/return promises or clones of promises? or a Queue and Promise Engine, or ...
-- [ ] Work on Parallel Async and Slow Connections
-  - [ ] already worked on optimization some.
-Lots more work to do.
-  - [ ] ghcnd operations need to be unlinked, and fill in later.
-  - [ ] parallel history charts, or even all charts?
 - [ ] Sec Fix GetLists(s).
 Partially Done.
-- [ ] CustomElement API
 - [ ] PouchCache instead of the homegrown mess.
 - [ ] Investigate and Deal with Null and NaN API Data